jpswade/jpswade.github.io/_posts/2009-01-06-php-getmxrr-support-for-windows.md

 <!--more-->

-  1. Some users don&#8217;t have access to install the required PEAR module.
+  1. Some users don't have access to install the required PEAR module.
   2. _pear/Net_DNS requires PHP extension &#8220;mhash&#8221;_ &#8211; some users may not have this installed.
   3. The Net_DNS class does not have a direct equivalent to getmxrr() so results may not be as expected.
-  4. It&#8217;s not a portable solution, especially if some users experience the above issues.
+  4. It's not a portable solution, especially if some users experience the above issues.

-This isn&#8217;t going to be a realistic option for many users.
+This isn't going to be a realistic option for many users.

 So, what are the alternatives?
 Do they have any issues?